christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   Your pace in Zone 2 will increase.
 This means you will be running the same pace in Zone 2 as you used to in Zone 3.
 It will feel easier and you will be able to hold it for longer.
 As others around you are breathing heavily, you'll be ticking along knowing that you are training exactly as you need to.
+Zone 2 pace will feel hard on your legs, but you'll be able to do it all day.

   Your stamina and endurance will increase.
 You will have a better oxygen